 I can’t help smiling when I see legacy BI/Planning application vendors -that were not so long ago laughing away Power BI– coming out with their own “Power BI Integration” after Microsoft has turned around the industry.
 These are more often than not nothing but “a marketing spiel” to build on Power BI’s awareness and of very limited use in real life application scenarios.

-Typically, it involves a visual that renders one of their web application pages within Power BI (or worse just using the Power BI look and feel in their own app and a link to a totally separate Power BI instance), respectively moving data around from their proprietary data stores (that typically require expensive licensing) to one that Power BI can work with.
+Typically, it involves a visual that renders one of their web application pages within Power BI (or worse just using the Power BI look and feel in their own app without any useful Power BI integration), respectively moving data around from their proprietary data stores (that typically require expensive licensing) to one that Power BI can work with.

-One shortcoming of these “web page report integrations” is, that they are not at all making use of the unique features and purpose of Power BI e.g. in- and out bound filters that filter other content in the report.
-Rendering a web page with no connection to other Power BI elements is of little value when insights through displaying cross dependencies are not available.
+One shortcoming of these “web page report integrations” is, that they are not at all making use of the unique features and purpose of Power BI e.g. in- and out-bound application of a selection that filters other content in the report.
+Rendering a web page with no connection to other Power BI elements is of little value when insights through displaying cross-dependencies are not available.

 The “moving data around” approach is equally problematic: planning scenarios require instant response.
 A process that requires moving data between different platforms can never achieve that.

 No integrated authentication